spencerkopp/UFOs/README.md

 ## Summary

 One drawback of this design is that with a large data set, some searches can result in a very long table.
 For example, filtering results for only the country of the US results in a long page.
 An improvement could be to split results into additional pages for results over a certain length.

+## Resources

+The original information used in the table can be found under the static and js folders, titled data.js.